 That phase--from walking up until about age 4--has been one of the most difficult phases for serious artmaking as a mother.
 It's certainly among the most intense phases of motherhood; physically involving and unrelenting.
-But it's beautiful and full of discovery and meaning too.
+Babies and toddlers just don't understand your needs.

-Toddlers are incapable of giving you the things you need for artmaking, though --
+Toddlers are incapable of giving you the things you need for artmaking, like --

 - respect for your space (they want you so deeply, all the time)